metrics-js/process/README.md

 ### Version

-The Version collector emit a metric with the node.js version used to run the process.
+The Version collector emits a metric with the node.js version used to run the process.

  * **metric name:** nodejs_version_info
  * **collected when:** Only once